 Our fourth finally arrived!
-She was almost a week late but luckily I convinced our doctor to induce me a bit early so we would have a couple days before Christmas.
+She was almost a week late but luckily I convinced our doctor to induce me a bit early so we could begin her birth story and still have a couple days before Christmas.

 On Monday, December 18, there was a huge snow fall and I was convinced that our little one would come on her own and we would have to drive into town on the terrible roads or worse that I would deliver her on the highway.
 Eek!
 We were blessed though and she didn’t come in the middle of the night.